davidmshore/InvestingEssentials/docs/accounts/types.md

     - **Pre-Tax Accounts** (e.g., Traditional IRA, 401(k), HSA)
     - **Post-Tax Accounts** (e.g., Roth IRA, Roth 401(k), Taxable Brokerage Accounts)
 - Keep the information concise, using bullet points where applicable.
-- After the table, provide **key takeaways** summarizing the main points from the table in a bulleted format, and include taxable brokerage accounts here too.
+- After the table, provide **key differences** summarizing the main points from the table in a bulleted format, and include taxable brokerage accounts here too.
 Please provide the table in markdown.
 -->